2023 British Columbia Income Tax Calculator

 Here’s a brief outline of these common deductions:

-2. Canada Pension Plan (CPP): Mandatory for all employed Canadians aged 18 to 65.
-The rate is generally 5.25% of your salary, to a maximum of $3,166.45 per year.
+2. Canada Pension Plan (CPP): This is required for all working Canadians from ages 18 to 65.
+The rate is 5.25% of your salary, up to a maximum of $3,166.45 each year.

-3. Employment Insurance (EI): Also mandated for all employed Canadians.
-The rate usually stands at 1.58%, to a maximum of $889.54 per year.
+3. Employment Insurance (EI): This is also required for all working Canadians.
+The rate is 1.58%, with a maximum of $889.54 per year.

 What Carbon Tax?